New Jersey makes funds available for spotted lanternfly treatment

-TRENTON — The Murphy administration is making available up to $50,000 for each New Jersey county to fund spotted lanternfly treatment, the Governor's Office said recently.
+The state is making available up to $50,000 for each New Jersey county to fund spotted lanternfly treatment, the Governor's Office said Monday.

-"This invasive species can have devastating effects and we want to ensure that our communities access every resource available to help mitigate their spread," Murphy said in a statement.
+"This invasive species can have devastating effects, and we want to ensure that our communities access every resource available to help mitigate their spread," Gov. Phil Murphy said in a statement.
 "Residents can also help make a difference by stomping the lanternflies when they see them.”

-The grant funding comes at a time when the invasive species is in its "nymph stage," in which they're young insects, donning a black finish with white spots.
+The grant funding comes at a time when the invasive species is in its "nymph stage," in which they're young insects, sporting a black finish with white spots.

+The lanternflies will mature into red-and-black insects with white spots in their next stage, reaching their adult phase in August.

-Municipalities can receive up to $15,000 through the grant funding announced on Monday, the Governor's Office said in a news release.
+Municipalities can receive up to $15,000 through the grant funding, the Governor's Office said in a news release.

 People are also reading…